 A new career at 40 sounds daunting but it's rapidly become the norm in fast moving Britain.

-The trades are amongst the most popular options when it comes to a new career start, especially later in life.
+Change is achievable whatever your situation or age and the trades are amongst the most popular options when it comes to a new career start, especially later in life.
+Gas

 - Do you want to work for yourself?

 - Do you want to earn steady, reliable cash?

 Option 1 - Become a Gas Safe Registered engineer

 There are upskilling options that provide a quicker route to achieving the qualifications you need to operate safely and legally as a gas installer.
 If you have transferable skills, such as plumbing, building or other related trades, we can tailor the programme so you don't go over old ground.
 Our new entrants programme for gas

 has routes for complete novices and experienced trades.
 We offer free introductory sessions

 at our centres where we assess candidates to see which route to Gas Safe Registration is best for them.
 At the end of this process, you will be able to get on the Gas Safe Register and then work legally as an installer!
 If you want to learn more about a career in the gas industry download our Ultimate Guide to the gas industry

 Option 2 - Become a Domestic Electrical Installer Becoming an all singing, all dancing electrician